ayu21me/digital-procurement-analytics/README.md

 ## 📌 Key Insights
 - Average procurement spend: **₹893,362**
 - Detected anomalies in transactions
-- Identified high-risk delivery delays
+- Around 54% of the products were under the late delivery risk and Average delay was 3.47 days.
 - Forecasted future demand trends

 ---